nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 *  `edit 2 name/Betty` Edits the name of the 2nd person to be `Betty`.

-### Locating person's fields by field: `find`
+### 3.6 Locating applicants by field: `find`

-Finds persons whose names contain any of the given keywords.
+Finds applicants whose names contain any of the given keywords.

 Format: `find specifier/KEYWORD [more_specifier/MORE_KEYWORDS]`